tibbben/geospatial-visualization/course_description.md

 Students are required to download and transform geospatial data for projects throughout the course and for the final project.
 Guidance will be given on how to do this.

-*Shared Teams Folder*
+*Shared Box Folder*

-A shared Microsoft teams folder for readings and geospatial data is located at [https://bit.ly/3dvRCC6](https://bit.ly/3dvRCC6){:target="\_blank"}
+A sharedbox folder for readings and geospatial data is located at [https://miami.box.com/s/zyty0b8zc7d8ngsy0wi396lubqwoa36u](https://miami.box.com/s/zyty0b8zc7d8ngsy0wi396lubqwoa36u){:target="\_blank"}

 *Presentation Schedule*

-An on line docx file (PresentationsTopics.docx) for tracking the in class presentations from Field (2018) is in the shared teams folder mentioned above and can be accessed directly at: [https://bit.ly/2B2k9lC](https://bit.ly/2B2k9lC){:target="\_blank"}
+An online docx file (PresentationsTopics.docx) for tracking the in class presentations from Field (2018) is in the shared teams folder mentioned above and can be accessed directly at: [https://miami.box.com/s/7zb14u6ho2mneweiv63z46n3j3w0tdot](https://miami.box.com/s/7zb14u6ho2mneweiv63z46n3j3w0tdot){:target="\_blank"}

 ---